vjchele/Udacity_VehicleDetection/writeup_template.md

 I had originally guessed that hog features along with color histograms and spatially binned spaces would have performed better.
 Only after lot of trial error, did I just discover that hog features alone provide with a good accuracy.
+I still have a few false positives, I am not entirely sure how to get rid of these false positives.
+Perhaps more training?
-The pipeline might fail in areas where there are shadows.
+The pipeline might fail in areas where there are shadows or when the car is driving in the right lane or on a single lane road.
 I do not have a complete understanding of the hog parameters and how to effectively identify a good set of parameters is something I would like to improve upon.
 Right now, my approach seems to be very random and unscientific